We spend most of our lives working. Because of that, your co-workers are very likely to be the people that you interact with the most in your life.

 But if you are not happy with your work environment, this displeasure will carry over to your personal life, leading to low confidence and damaged personal relations.

 Toxic work environments are, as the name says, toxic.
 And having to work in this sort of environment can negatively impact your health.
-So it is best preparing your CV and jumping ship.

 But how can you tell if you are working in a toxic environment?
 Here are ten signs to look out for: